 PWR 1RW: Writing for Liberation: The Rhetoric of Antiracism

 In 1979, James Baldwin stated in an interview, “You write in order to change the world…The world changes according to the way people see it, and if you alter, even by a millimeter, the way people look at reality, then you can change it.”
 In this class, we will explore the power of writing to change the world, paying particular attention to the role of language and narrative in movements for racial justice throughout U.S. history.
-We will consider how national discussions about racism are rhetorically constructed, exploring how language can be leveraged to support or challenge oppressive racial frameworks (e.g. white supremacy, settler colonialism, orientalism, and the myth of American exceptionalism).
-Our central goal will be to assess how rhetoric can advance antiracism, foster interracial dialogue, and advocate for a more just society.
+We will consider how national discussions about race are rhetorically constructed, exploring how language can be leveraged to support or challenge different racial beliefs and systems.
+Our central goal will be to assess how rhetoric can foster interracial dialogue and advocate for a more just society.

 Rhetorical Analysis